Twist00/100-days-of-code/log.md

 ### Day 2: Sunday, November 20, 2018
 learned how navmesh works in unity and got started in a waypoint system.

+### Day 3: Sunday, November 21, 2018
+Unity failed on me after an hour . going to try again tomorrow 😕